tomaka/spec/src/runtime.md

 The **runtime code** is defined as either:

 - The **runtime WebAssembly** (defined below).
 - The bytes `0x52BC537646DB8E05`, followed with the [zstd](https://datatracker.ietf.org/doc/html/rfc8878)-encoded **runtime WebAssembly**.

-TODO: limit to the zstd size for zip bombs
+The decoded **runtime WebAssembly** must not be larger than 52428800 bytes (i.e. 50 MiB).

 The *runtime WebAssembly* always starts with the bytes `0x0061736D`, making it possible to unambiguously differentiate the two situations.

+> **Note**: Implementers should be aware of the danger of so-called "zip bombs" where a zstd-encoded payload decodes to a huge output.
+Implementers should make sure to cap the size of the output while decoding is in progress.

 ## Runtime WebAssembly